theemstra/BackupScripts/README.md

 =============

 This software is developed by XSByte (www.xsbyte.com) and is released under the GNU GENERAL PUBLIC LICENSE V2 license.

-The scripts carry the following copyright?
+The scripts carry the following copyright:
 Copyright XSByte 2010-2015 - All Rights reserved

 Contact